Dear worldwide inline skaters,

 “Munich Blade-Night” is cancelled if the weather forecast is promising bad conditions.

-So, please check on Monday afternoon
+So, please check on Monday afternoon the official homepage of the

 Venue: